-We reviewed physical accessibility to programs and services provided at the City Hall, City Court, Fire Station and the Police Station, including access to City department offices, public meetings spaces and restrooms located within these buildings.
+We reviewed physical accessibility to programs and services provided at City Hall and the Police Station, including access to City department offices, public meeting spaces and restrooms located within these buildings.

-We performed site visits at each of these buildings and their respective parking lots (together "facilities") and used the ADA Checklist for Existing Facilities2 (ADA Checklist), which incorporates the Standards, as a tool to assess the accessibility of the sampled facilities.
+We also performed site visits at each of these buildings and their respective parking lots (together "facilities") and used the ADA Checklist for Existing Facilities2 (ADA Checklist), which incorporates the Standards, as a tool to assess the accessibility of the sampled facilities.